 To explain it a little, a keystone is an architectural term for the central stone in an arch that secures it and prevents it from falling apart.

-The state gains its nickname for its central political and economical role in shaping both the colonies and the United States at its founding.
+The state gained its nickname for its central political and economic role in shaping both the colonies and the United States at its founding.

 The nickname birthed the state symbol of Pennsylvania, a keystone.

 Pennsylvania is the potato chip capital of the US.